 December 29, 1973: Opry member Tex Ritter made his final Grand Ole Opry appearance.
 Tex, who had joined the Opry in 1965, would pass away after suffering a heart attack, the following week.

 December 25, 1976: Larry, Steve and Rudy, The Gatlin Brothers, became members of the Grand Ole Opry.
-This will be their 40th year as Opry members, and according to my records, the only members to join the cast on Christmas day.
+This will be their 41st year as Opry members, and according to my records, the only members to join the cast on Christmas day.
 In addition to their Opry appearances, Larry Gatlin serves as host of the Opry Country Classics show held in the Spring and Fall at the Ryman Auditorium.

 December 27, 1978: Grand Ole Opry member Bob Luman passed away at the age of 41.
 Bob joined the Opry in 1965 and was known for his rockabilly sound that was very popular with many of the Opry's younger fans.
 While some on the Opry felt Bob's music had too much rock in it, he was a popular member of the cast and enjoyed great support.
 His last Grand Ole Opry appearance was on Saturday December 2, 1978, while Friday December 15 was his final Friday Night Opry appearance.